 What medium do you work with mostly?

-My first love is bead embroidery using cabochons, seed beads, Swarovski Crystals and all things vintage.
+My first love is bead embroidery using cabochons, seed beads, crystals and all things vintage.
 Other methods preferred are brick stitch, peyote and off loom.

 Why did you become enchanted with this style of jewelry-making?